Aid 5e D&D Guide

 Most spells in the game aren’t very good when cast at higher levels.
 It makes sense, since the higher the level of a power, the better it should be.
 Still, bigger spell slots can sometimes be used to cast spells that have a high chance of working.

-Read Also: Silence 5e D&D Guide
+Read Also: D&D 5e: Shadow Dragon 5e Guide

 For every spell spot above the second, Aid gets 15 more HP to share between three people.
 If you cast it at level 5, for example, your party would get an extra 60 HP.
 That’s enough to stand up to all of a Hydra’s bites!